13 things you need to do before you graduate

 Let's face it: you're probably pretty excited to get shot of the library.
 But believe us, unlimited free access to all those niche books is something you'll miss once you've graduated.

 Now you've got some free time on your hands, why not take out some books you never got a chance to read while you were occupied with your course?

-There might be a fiction or autobiography section for some more lighthearted reading – so if you've been stuck in the Geography section all year, have a wander round the rest of the library and see what takes your fancy.
+There may be a fiction or autobiography section for some more lighthearted reading – so if you've been stuck in the Geography section all year, have a wander around the rest of the library and see what takes your fancy.

 Pay your library fines

-Okay, so this one might not be the most fun of tasks, but it's arguably one of the most important things on this list – some unis might not even let you graduate unless you've paid off all your library fines.
+Okay, so this one might not be the most fun of tasks, but it's arguably one of the most important things on this list – some unis may even stop you from graduating unless you've paid off all your library fines.
 Yikes.

 Sell your university course textbooks

 If you've had to splash out a bit to cover your library fines, here's your chance to make some money back.

 You're not likely to need your course books again, so rather than drag them all back home with you in the car, why not sell them on?